DawidSzpener/Bank/README.md

 * The coverage should be displayed in command line

+##### Feature tests

+* Go to root folder `/bank`
+* Load all the js modules
+`.load ./jasmine/src/balance.js`, `.load ./jasmine/src/today.js`, `.load ./jasmine/src/transactions.js`, `.load ./jasmine/src/account.js`
+* Load the test one by one `.load ./jasmine/spec/feature/displayingTheBalance.js`, `.load ./jasmine/spec/feature/withdrawMoney.js`, `.load ./jasmine/spec/feature/depositMoney.js`

 ## OO design and aproach

   I decided to go with javascript for this project because one of my personal goals is to learn it and understand it well enough to use react framework.

   I believe that 3 classes would be enough for all the specifications for this project, but "Today" class is there to make code abit more readable.
+I have considered changing transactions class because it takes too much load compared to others but im leaving it like this for now.
+  It could be changed to just save transactions history and move the functionality of changing balance into account class.

+  Its my first time trying to mock tests in js seriously and im not sure if my approach is correct.

 #### 4 "classes"